nextcloud/integration_openproject/docs/testing/smoke_testing.md

 ### A7.
 Check the integration script for oauth set up

-> Before Running the script make sure that your `Nextcloud` and `OpenProject` instance is up and running
+> Before running the script, make sure that your `Nextcloud` and `OpenProject` instances are up and running.

 - [ ] Run the `integration_setup.sh` script to set up integration without project folder with the following command:
 ```bash